FreeBandoLano/echobot/README.md

 ## 📋 Usage

 ### Manual Recording (Current)
-1. Ensure VOB 92.9 FM is playing in browser
+0. Ensure VOB 92.9 FM is playing in browser ( If using Stereo Mix as audio input )
-2. Click "Record [Block]" button at appropriate time
+1. Click "Record [Block]" button at appropriate time
-3. Wait for recording to complete
+2. Wait for recording to complete
-4. Click "Process [Block]" for transcription & summary
+3. Click "Process [Block]" for transcription & summary
-5. View results in dashboard
+4. View results in dashboard

 ### Block Schedule
 - **Block A**: 10:00-12:00 (Morning Block)